Why do dogs bark?

-Our Cockers may bark for lots of reasons, but generally, they're trying to communicate with us.
-For example, your dog may bark to let you know he's uncomfortable, bored, lonely, frightened, or provoked...and the list goes on!
+He may be trying to let you know he's uncomfortable, bored, lonely, frightened, or provoked... the list goes on!

-If you listen carefully to your dog's barking you'll probably hear several different types of bark depending on what the 'problem' is and you may be able to work out what's wrong just by listening to the sound or the pitch of his bark.
+If you listen carefully to your dog's barking, you'll probably hear several different types of bark depending on the problem.
+You may be able to work out what's wrong just by listening to the sound or the pitch of his bark.

-Understanding why your dog is barking in the first place will help you to stop your dog barking by removing the problem and therefore his reason for being so vocal.
+Understanding why your dog is barking in the first place will help you to stop your dog from barking by removing the problem and, therefore, his reason for being so vocal.

 So, why do dogs bark?